-Mike Cheney is the Market President of WestStar Bank in Las Cruces and is now Managing Partner of Healing Source Chiropractic.
+Mike Cheney was formerly the Market President of WestStar Bank in Las Cruces and is now Managing Partner of Healing Source Chiropractic.
 He has worked in the banking industry for more than 25 years in various positions beginning with his first job in the mail room of a local bank in Hobbs, NM and holding positions as a loan officer, branch manager and Regional President in several communities throughout New Mexico.
 Cheney, who was born and raised in Hobbs, New Mexico, received a bachelor’s degree in finance from NMSU in 1985 and has attended the Western States School of Banking and Norwest College of Credit.
 Cheney has served as Chairman of the annual United Way Campaign for San Juan County, on the NMSU College of Business Advisory Council, member of the Board of Directors of the Greater Las Cruces Chamber of Commerce and Chairman of the NMSU Board of Regents among many other areas of community involvement.
 He currently chairs the Regents’ Real Estate Committee and is a member of the statewide ambassadorial group, New Mexico Amigos.